vanHeemstraPictures/lighting-fundamentals/README.md

 See [Shadow from the Nose reaches the Lip Line](/Shadow_from_the_Nose_reaches_the_Lip_Line.png)

+### The Position of the Rim Light (the Secondary Light Source) is (Always) at Position of 10 or 2 O'Clock

+Imagine the position on a clock at 10 (lighting from right) or 2 (lighting from left).

+The purpose of the Rim Light is to separate the Subject from the Background.

 ## The Compass

 Based on 'The Clock and Compass: Master the Basics of Lighting' at https://www.youtube.com/watch?v=vTiQ1bqcK3E